 With an example, let us understand the need to calculate the working capital requirement

-Remember that an excess of CA over CL leads to WC surplus.
-Contrarily, much CL over CA equates to a WC deficit (as calculated in the above example).
-WC deficit indicates that the short-term liquidity of the company is not at an optimum level, which means the business needs additional working capital finance to meet its regular operations.
+Remember that an excess of CA over CL leads to a WC surplus.
+Contrarily, much CL over CA equals a WC deficit (as calculated in the above example).
+WC deficit indicates that the company’s short-term liquidity is not at an optimum level, which means the business needs additional working capital finance to meet its regular operations.
 This capital funding can be availed through a working capital loan.

-Note that there are five common working capital types of credit, and businesses can avail of any of them depending upon their preference and requirement.
+Note that there are five common working capital types of credit, and businesses can avail of any of them depending on their preference and requirements.
 Working capital types of credit include cash credit, overdraft facility, bill discounting, letter of credit, and bank guarantee.

 Working capital importance

 Working capital is utilized to finance operations and mitigate short-term obligations.
 If a company has adequate working capital, it can continue paying its suppliers, staff/employees and meet its other crucial obligations like paying debts and taxes.
-However, if the company has no working capital, it may opt for loans to avail of working capital finance.
-Working capital loans may be available to those companies with a good credit score having an operational period of at least 2-3 years and a stable and credible financial history of profits.
-Once the company avails the proceeds through a loan, they have 2-fold responsibilities, firstly, to work with their finance team to maintain adequate working capital to cover up all their liabilities, and secondly, to focus on maintaining sufficient emergency funds for the future monetary mismatches.
+However, if the company has no working capital, it may opt for loans for working capital finance.
+Operating capital loans may be available to those companies with a good credit score, an operational period of at least 2-3 years, and a stable and credible financial history of profits.
+Once the company avails the proceeds through a loan, they have 2-fold responsibilities: to work with their finance team to maintain adequate operating capital to cover up all their liabilities, and secondly, to focus on maintaining sufficient emergency funds for future monetary mismatches.

 Benefits of working capital

 Working capital can bring about smoothness in revenue fluctuations.
 For instance, in the case of season-based businesses, the products or services sell more during specific months than the remaining months.
-With sufficient working capital, such companies can make additional purchases from their suppliers to be well prepared for the busy months of sale while meeting their financial obligations in those periods when they get less revenue.
+With sufficient working capital, such companies can make additional purchases from their suppliers to be well prepared for the busy months of sales while meeting their financial obligations when they get less revenue.

-Thus, working capital brings about flexibility, allows the company to satisfy their customers’ orders, invest in new services and products, and expand their business.
+Thus, working capital brings flexibility, allowing the company to sit csitomers’ orders, invest in new services and products, and expand its business.
 Also, it acts as a cushion for the industry when it needs extra money.

 Bottom line

 Working capital is the critical indicator of business health, determined by subtracting current liabilities from current assets.
-This figure reflects the company’s capital to meet their day to day operational expenses.
-In simpler words, working capital can ascertain whether a company can fulfill all its short-term obligations like debts, salaries, supplier invoices, etc. If a company fails to hold the required working capital, it can choose to avail of a working capital loan.
+This figure reflects the company’s money to meet their day-to-day operational expenses.
+Working capital can ascertain whether a company can fulfill all its short-term obligations like debts, salaries, supplier invoices, etc. If a company fails to hold the required working capital, it can choose to avail of a working capital loan.
 A working capital loan can help bridge the financial gap between customer orders and supplier payments.
 Also, it can help them meet various other crucial short-term financial obligations.